HUMAN TRAFFICKING could be happening in your backyard

-These crimes are thought to be amongst the most widespread in the world affecting millions of men, women and children each day.
+The abuse, exploitation and trafficking of vulnerable people and children are thought to be amongst the most widespread crimes in the world, affecting millions of men, women and children each day.

 Any actual or attempted abuse of position of vulnerability, differential power or trust, for sexual purposes, including, but not limited to, profiting monetarily, socially or politically from the sexual exploitation of another (UN).
 Mostly women and girls are coerced into sex work or sexually abusive situations where victims are placed into off-street brothels, forced to see many clients, and receive either little or no money.
 Often, victims of sexual exploitation moved around the country to different pop-up brothels.

 All work or service which is exacted from any person under the threat of a penalty and for which the person has not offered themselves voluntarily (ILO).
 Often people are lured to their ‘employment’ by false promises of a better life, and can’t leave because of threats or debt bondage.
 Victims are forced to work very long hours and hand over all of their wages to their traffickers or controllers.